Im-Rises/particle-simulator-react-p5/README.md

 - `particleCountComputer` - the number of particles on desktop devices.
 - `fixedUpdate` - the number of fixed updates per second.
 - `frameRate` - the number of frames per second.
-- `spawnAreaRadius` - the radius of the spawn area of the particles (in pixels).
+- `spawnAreaRadius` - the radius of the spawn area of the particles (in meters).
 - `gravitationalConstant` - the gravitational constant of the simulation.
 - `particlesMass` - the mass of the particles.
 - `attractorMass` - the mass of the attractor.
 - `friction` - the friction of the particles.
 - `softening` - the softening parameter of the gravitational force calculation.
-- `pixelsPerMeter` - the number of pixels per meter (in meters).
+- `pixelsPerMeter` - the number of pixels to represent 1 meter.
 - `initColor` - the initial color of the particles (in RGB).
 - `finalColor` - the final color of the particles (in RGB).
 - `maxColorVelocity` - the maximum velocity of the particles at which the color will be the final color.